-- Traditional courses are courses that meet in person for all the required hours for which they are scheduled (on the main campus or satellite campuses).
-All traditional courses are web-enhanced, using the LMS, and require faculty and students to access class materials online.
-A web-enhanced traditional course is not considered an online or hybrid course, but uses the LMS platform to interact with students and support course content.
-Students need to have access to a computer and reliable, high-speed internet. - Hybrid courses are a combination of online and on-campus, traditional courses.
-Hybrid courses provide students with the option and flexibility to attend some on-campus orientations, assessments, class meetings, and/or other required activities.
-The college-supported learning management system is used to provide course content replacing face-to-face time.
-Students must have access to a computer and reliable, high-speed internet. - Online courses do not meet in person and students complete all their work online.
-Students are required to use a computer with reliable, high-speed internet access as the primary technology and may be required to use other available technologies to acquire and learn course content.
-Some online courses include optional on-ground class meetings.
+• In-person courses are courses that meet in person for all the required hours for which they are scheduled (on the main campus or satellite campuses).
+All in-person courses are web-enhanced, using the LMS, and require faculty and students to access class materials online.
+A web-enhanced in-person course is not considered an online or hybrid course, but uses the LMS platform to interact with students and support course content.
+Students need to have access to a computer and reliable, high-speed internet.

+- Hybrid courses blend in-person and online learning, replacing a portion of classroom instruction with virtual coursework.
+Hybrid courses require students to attend some in-person assessments, class meetings, labs, orientations, and/or other required activities.
+The college-supported LMS and other technologies, as needed, are used to provide course content.
+Students must have access to a computer and reliable, high-speed internet. - Online courses are fully remote and do not meet in person.
+Students complete all their work online through the LMS and other technologies as needed.
+Online classes are asynchronous; there are no required online class sessions.
+Some online courses include optional on-campus class meetings; attendance on campus is not required.
+Students must have access to a computer and reliable, high-speed internet.